-Find ways to advance in your military career, whether you’re enlisted or an officer, as early as boot camp and officer candidate school.
+Whether you’re an enlisted service member or an officer, you can start advancing your military career as early as boot camp and officer candidate school.

 Understand the re-enlistment process, the bonuses that come with re-enlistment, key military career decision points and ways to advance in your career.